 After a few seconds, the keyword results appear below the job description and resume.
 Here, the keywords are listed down the left side.
 To their right is the number of times the keyword appears in the job description and the number of times the keyword appears on your resume.
 Keywords in RED are completely missing from your resume.

 In this example, the word “learn” appears three times in the job description but does not appear in your resume.
 Other missing keywords are “scientific,” “ability to learn,” “actions” and more.

 Notice the score for this scan is 24.
 This means only 24% of the keywords in the job description are found in the resume.
 Don’t be alarmed if your initial score is very low- it happens all the time.
 It can be a bit of a shock because you probably have put considerable work into your resume and feel it’s very good.
 A low score does not mean the resume is poorly written, it only means your resume doesn’t match the job description very well.
 This is why you need ResumeScanner.
 It reveals the truth to you that is difficult to see without the tool.

 As you make changes to your resume, your score will rise.
-Make the effort to get a score over 70, but even better if you can get to 80 or higher.
-Some job descriptions are short and it's easy to get to a high score.
+Make the effort to get a score over 75.
+Some job descriptions are short and it’s easy to get to a high score.
 Others are more difficult and can seem daunting.
-It's worth making the effort: imagine every time your score increases you resume jumps over the other resumes and rises in the list.
-A job hunt is a competition and you're paying to win!
+It’s worth making the effort: imagine every time your score increases you resume jumps over the other resumes and rises in the list.
+A job hunt is a competition and you’re playing to win!

 To review your scans, click the “Show All Scans” menu.
 You’ll see a list of all scans with the most recent at the top.
 There are two buttons to the left of each scan.
 The pencil icon allows you to edit (or simply view) the scan.
 The X button allows you to delete the scan.
 This allows you to keep a record of all your resume variations and their scores.